-The goal of this proposed project is to understand the effects of the microbiome on skeletal health in humans.
+The goal of this project is to understand the effects of the microbiome on skeletal health in humans.
 We will determine if the microbiome plays a modulatory role on BMD, microarchitecture and strength in men and women from two population-based cohorts, the Framingham Study Third Generation (Gen3) and the Osteoporotic Fractures in Men (MrOS) cohorts.

-The purpose of this proposal is to create a valid and practical prediction tool that will discriminate long-stay nursing home residents likely to reduce their fracture risk by taking an effective medication, and to identify which osteoporosis medications prevent fractures in long-stay residents.
+The purpose of this project is to create a valid and practical prediction tool that will discriminate long-stay nursing home residents likely to reduce their fracture risk by taking an effective medication, and to identify which osteoporosis medications prevent fractures in long-stay residents.

 This project is rooted in the evaluation and identification of likely causal chains of molecular and physiological activity connecting genetic variants to key aspects of human longevity for which pharmacological intervention at points in these chains could impact longevity.
 Our approach begins with longevity associated variants (LAVs) which we will identify and prioritize from published genome wide association study meta-analyses of longevity and from multivariate analysis of results from GWAS of longevity-related phenotypes to identify variants with pleiotropic effects.
 Potential LAVs will also be identified from genetic associations with human phenotypes that are likely to be influenced by genetic networks known to modulate aging in model organisms.
 Computational tools and curated resources of genomic functional characterization will be used to perform functional annotation of LAVs to identify the likely immediate functional impact of associated variants, such as the disruption of protein structure or a transcription factor binding site.
 We will employ methods that leverage tissue-specific genomic functional annotation to aid in the identification of tissues that might be relevant for genetic associations with longevity.
 We will assemble data and provide tools to determine if a variant may impact gene products/molecular phenotypes such as RNA expression that could be pharmacologically manipulated.
 Recognizing that genes do not work in isolation, but rather as part of networks or pathways with likely feedback and redundancy mechanisms, we will provide resources for assessing the role of a gene impacted by a LAV in the context of the functioning of gene networks or pathways.
 For this, we will use methods for assessing the ‘importance’ of a gene in network functioning and network information flow based on the topology of the network.
 Such analyses can lead to insights into how the manipulation of a gene may impact more downstream processes relevant to the development of a druggable target for longevity.

-Predicting Hip Fracture using a Biomechanical Approach
+Predicting Hip Fracture using Biomechanical Approach

 NIAMS R01 AR060816

 The specific goal of this study is to investigate the contribution of trochanteric soft tissue thickness to hip fracture risk, and to include this in the biomechanical Factor-of-Risk model.
-We hypothesize these factors predict hip fracture, and further that the factor-of-risk prediction of hip fracture risk will prove better than BMD assessment alone and better than the World Health Organization FRAX tool.

 Risk Factors for Age Related Bone Loss